martkist/freech-lib-js/README.md

 From inside the project folder run
 ```
-npm install twister-lib-js
+npm install freech-lib-js
 ```
 Then inside your code import the library using
 ```
-Twister = require('twister-lib-js');
+Freech = require('freech-lib-js');
 ```

 #### In a Webapp

-Download the `twister-lib.js` file into you project folder.
+Download the `freech-lib.js` file into you project folder.
 Link to it inside html using
 ```
-<script src="path/to/twister-lib.js"></script>
+<script src="path/to/freech-lib.js"></script>
 ```

 ## Code Examples

-Display the content of the latest post of user tschaul:
+Display the content of the latest post of user martkistdevs:

 ```
-Twister.getUser("tschaul").doStatus(function(post){
+Freech.getUser("martkistdevs").doStatus(function(post){
   console.log(post.getContent());
 });
 ```

-For more code examples in tutorial form, see [/examples](https://github.com/Tschaul/twister-lib-js/tree/master/examples)
+For more code examples in tutorial form, see [/examples](https://github.com/martkist/freech-lib-js/tree/master/examples)

 ## Error Codes

-twister-lib-js passes through all JSON-RPC errors.
+freech-lib-js passes through all JSON-RPC errors.
 Internal errors are thrown in the same format with codes ranging between 32050 and 32099:

 * 32050: DHT resource signature could not be verified.
 * 32051: Unknown query setting was requested.